Mariners vs. Rays MLB Betting Odds, Trends & Prediction

 Mariners vs. Rays MLB Betting Trends

-Tampa Bay is 6-2 straight up in their last 8 games overall.
+Tampa Bay is 5-0 straight up in their last 5 games against Seattle.

 Mariners vs. Rays Betting Prediction